 This article was originally published on October 10, 2017.
-It has since been updated to include stories from two new members of the Exago team.
+On October 9, 2018, it was updated to include stories from two new members of the Exago team.

 Each year, on the second Tuesday of October, people around the world observe Ada Lovelace Day, a celebration of women’s achievements in the fields of science, technology, engineering and math.
 Journalist and social technologist Suw Charman-Anderson founded the day of recognition eight years ago in response to “online discussions about the lack of women on stage at tech conferences,” and now the holiday inspires debates, presentations, film screenings, and other events devoted to exploring the STEM gender gap.

 Ada Lovelace is credited with being the “first computer programmer” because the notes she appended to her translation of Italian mathematician Luigi Menabrea’s Sketch of the Analytical Engine Invented by Charles Babbage (1842) nearly triples the length of the original document, are more extensive than Babbage’s own notes, and were the first to be published.
 She was lifelong friends with Babbage, who once called her “an enchanted math fairy” in a letter to physicist Michael Faraday.
 Her notes paved the way for Alan Turing’s seminal research a century later.